P-mandevillei/trust_in_tcm_opinion_mining/README.md

 - [`corpus/combined/lr_classifier.pkl`](corpus/combined/lr_classifier.pkl): parameters for the logistic regression model used to filter out irrelevant posts.
 - [`results/ml/deployed_trust_model.pt`](results/ml/deployed_trust_model.pt): weights of the final trust classification model.
 Note that rerunning the training process may not produce the exact same model due to extensive shuffling and dropout during training.

-## Replication of Results

-Generally, follow the Jupyter Notebooks ***strictly in sequence*** to replicate the results.
-(There are lots of overriding variables in the notebooks, so be careful.)
-Special considerations will be noted inside the Notebooks, including everything mentioned below.
-Refer to `requirements.txt` for the required packages.
-The project was developed on Linux Ubuntu 20.04 with some portions run on Google Colab with GPUs; behavior may differ on other operating systems.
-The relative paths in the notebooks either assume that the notebooks are run locally from the project root directory, or from a Google Colab notebook within the mounted Google Drive.
-The latter will be noted in the relevant sections, and you will need to upload the relevant files to your Google Drive.<br>

-Do ***NOT*** expect to replicate the scraping results, since the posts are dynamic.<br>

-To replicate the pre-processing results, follow the `scraping/scraping.ipynb` notebook.
-Note that the transformer encoding step is performed by connecting to [Google Colab](https://colab.research.google.com/) on one of the GPUs, and the import commands are in the second cell of the Notebook (***do not run the first cell on Colab, and do not run the second cell locally***).
-Change the paths accordingly when you mount your Google Drive. <br>

-To replicate the analyses, follow the `trust_analysis.ipynb` notebook.
-Note that for the manual annotation step for trust classification, it was performed on a pre-selected random subset of the data.
-Since the data has been re-ordered since then, re-running the sampling step will not yield the same rows.
-Also note that the training and prediction steps of the transformer models are performed on Google Colab with GPU.
-Like with the preprocessing, change the paths accordingly when you mount your Google Drive and run the second cell for imports.
-As mentioned, re-training the models might not yield the exact same weights.<br>

-Always be mindful of memory constraints when you run the notebook.
-Steps like training the transformer models and parallel processing of the dataset are memory-intensive, and could break on your machine if you do not have enough RAM.<br>
-**Use your own tokens when required by the code.
-My tokens are not provided for obvious reasons, and running without them might result in errors.**

 ## Preprocessing -- [`scraping/scraping.ipynb`](scraping/scraping.ipynb)

 This notebook handles the initial data acquisition, cleaning, and filtering pipeline.
 Because social media scraping returns a high volume of noisy or completely unrelated data, this notebook uses both rule-based filtering and a machine learning classifier to clean the dataset.